Langevin diffusions on the torus: estimation and applications: Estimation for toroidal diffusions

-To conclude, we highlight some of the advantages of the WOU approximation over the Euler and Shoji-Ozaki pseudo-likelihoods for the WN process.
-First, WOU is able to capture the multimodality of the tpd (see Figure \ref{fig:tpds}) and has the correct sdi.
-Secondly, WOU is faster to compute than Shoji-Ozaki, as it does not require to exponentiate and invert the Jacobian matrix for each observation, but only once.
+To conclude, we highlight some of the advantages of the WOU approximation over the Euler and Shoji--Ozaki pseudo-likelihoods for the WN process.
+Firstly, WOU is able to capture the multimodality of the tpd (see Figure \ref{fig:tpds}) and has the correct sdi.
+Secondly, WOU is faster to compute than Shoji--Ozaki, as it does not require exponentiation and inversion of the Jacobian matrix for each observation, but only once.